EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Components.md

 ### Icons

-Zero-ui houses all its icons within the `icons` folder, each represented as svelte component wrapping an **SVG** with a default width and height set to 24px.
+Zero-UI houses all its icons within the `icons` folder, each represented as svelte component wrapping an **SVG** with a default width and height set to 24px.
 To avoid redundancy, every icon exposes a `--icon` CSS variable that components can override.

 ```css
 svg path {